Skip to main content

 • • Server URL: http://localhost:7777

-• • Schema auto-initializes on first connection
+• • Schema auto-initializes on first connection and auto-updates when ACE is upgraded

-• • Press Ctrl+C to stop
+• • Use ace stop to stop the server

 Verify the server is running: